Gather. Preserve. Educate.

 Our meetings are informal and include presentations on a wide variety of interesting topics representing a mix of local, state and national themes.
 Everyone is welcome, and attending a meeting is an excellent way to get started on your own journey into history!
 See below for upcoming planned presentations.

-December 12, 2024 – Cookie Exchange – Exchange a plate of cookies and celebrate the holidays among friends and neighbors.
+December 11, 2025 – Christmas Cookie Exchange – Exchange a plate of cookies and celebrate the holidays among friends and neighbors.